 When I’m not working, I like to experiment in the kitchen and whip up plant-based meals (especially with avocado and dark chocolate, in no particular order).
 I get on the yoga mat when the

 kid isn’t crying mood strikes and love to spend time with my close-knit family.
-My brother-in-law calls me “Crafty” but my scrapbooking and spray-painting muscles are currently a bit weak.
-As are most of my muscles at the moment.
-(Gotta get back on the yoga mat!)
-Of course, I can’t leave out the most important fact about me.
-I probably know more about Gilmore Girls than anyone you know!
+And I probably know more about Gilmore Girls than anyone you know!
 Just try me…

-In the fall of 2015, we welcomed this little nugget into our lives.
+In the fall of 2015, my husband and I welcomed this little nugget into our lives.